juji-io/datalevin/README.md

 ## :shopping: Alternatives

-Assuming that you are interested in using Datalog, here are your options:
+If you are interested in using the dialect of Datalog pioneered by Datomic, here are your current options:

-* If you need a simple durable store with a battle tested backend, give Datalevin a try.
+* If you need a simple durable store with a battle tested backend, give [Datalevin](https://github.com/juji-io/datalevin) a try.

-* If you need an in-memory store, e.g. for single page applications running in a browser, Datascript is for you.
+* If you need an in-memory store, e.g. for single page applications running in a browser, [Datascript](https://github.com/tonsky/datascript) is for you.

-* If you need time travel and rich features backed by the authors of Clojure, you should use Datomic.
+* If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic](https://datomic.com).

 * If you need features such as bitemporal graph queries, You may try [Crux](https://github.com/juxt/crux).